Ximending Food Guide: What to Eat & Best Restaurants (2024 edition)

 Excellent local craft beer at Driftwood

-Driftwood (#46 Kunming st., 昆明街46號, Mon-Thurs 5-11:30, Fri 5-1:30am, Sat 3-1:30am, Sun 3-11:30pm) is the best craft beer spot in Taipei.
+Driftwood (#46 Kunming st., 昆明街46號, Mon-Thurs 5-11:30, Fri 5-1:30am, Sat 3-1:30am, Sun 3-11:30pm) is one of the best craft beer bars in Taipei.
 It is operated by Taihu, which is probably the most well-known Taiwanese craft beer brand today.

 Little goblets of mostly local and Asia craft beers cost around NT200, but you will not be disappointed.
 The atmospheric setting features wooden floors, low sofas, and log tables.